andrew henderson menu

 1. Gather Your Documents

-When filling out the Form DS-160 online, you will need to have a number of documents and information nearby, including your passport, travel itinerary, dates of your five previous trips to the US, and any previous US visa applications.
+When filling out Form DS-160 online, you will need to include details about your passport, travel itinerary, dates of your five previous trips to the US and any previous US visa applications.

-If you’re a former US citizen, gathering the dates of your previous five trips to the United States may be difficult, a professional can help you determine how to handle it.
+If you’re a former US citizen, gathering the dates of your previous five trips to the United States may be difficult.
+In such a case, a professional can help you determine how to handle it.

-Which documents you need for your visa interview will vary depending on the consulate you are applying from and your nationality.
+The documents needed for your visa interview will vary depending on the consulate you are applying from and your nationality.
 The immigration official also reserves the right to request any additional documents they may deem necessary.

-Unlike some countries that do not permit investors to use funds that were inherited towards their investment, your investment funds can come from inheritance, lottery winnings, gifts, and basically anywhere so long as the funds were not obtained in an illicit fashion.
+Unlike some countries that do not permit investors to use funds that were inherited towards their investment, your investment funds can come from inheritance, lottery winnings, gifts and basically anywhere so long as the money was not obtained illicitly.

-Finally, you may also be asked to submit documents proving your intent to leave the US once your visa has expired and your ability to cover the cost of the trip.
+Finally, you may also need to provide documents that prove your intention to leave the United States once your visa expires, as well as your ability to cover the cost of your trip.

 Trust us, you do not want to go through security at an American consulate or embassy more than you absolutely have to.